mckayc/task-donegeon/README.md

 - [🛠️ Tech Stack](#️-tech-stack)
 - [🚀 Getting Started](#-getting-started)
 - [⚙️ Installation and Running](#️-installation-and-running)

+### What's New in Version 0.1.97 (September 30, 2025)
+-   **Kiosk Mode State Management Fix:** Resolved a core state management issue where logging into a Kiosk-enabled device would incorrectly disable its Kiosk setting.
+The application now correctly distinguishes between the session's view (personal vs. shared) and the device's persistent Kiosk Mode setting, ensuring the UI for administrators is always correct.

+### What's New in Version 0.1.96 (September 29, 2025)
+-   **Kiosk Mode Logic Fix:** Corrected a logical flaw where an administrator logged into a Kiosk-enabled device would see an "Exit" button and an "Enable Kiosk Mode" option instead of the correct "Disable Kiosk Mode" toggle.
+The UI now correctly reflects the device's state.

 ### What's New in Version 0.1.95 (September 28, 2025)
 -   **Revamped Kiosk Mode Activation:** The "Enter Kiosk Mode" button has been removed from the public login page.
 Administrators now enable Kiosk Mode for a specific device directly from their profile dropdown menu, providing a more secure and intuitive workflow.